SchSeba/dpdk-testpm-trex-example/Validating DPDK Performance on OpenShift.md

 ## Running the validation
 For this stage of the development of the test environment, you must do the following:
 1. Build the TRex container image.
-2. Run the TRex config script.
+2. Deploy an OpenShift Container Platform cluster.
-3. Deploy an OpenShift Container Platform cluster.
+3. Create TRex configuration from template
 4. Define a TRex pod.

 ## Building the TRex container image